-Whilst this arrangement could have a more measurable impact on residential amenity, it is not considered that a twice weekly collection of bins and the servicing of the building from this location would have an unduly adverse impact upon residential amenity.
+A twice weekly collection of bins and the servicing of the building from this location is unlikely to have an unduly adverse impact upon residential amenity.

 The applicant still wishes to take some servicing from Cambridge Street.
 A condition recommending a servicing agreement is recommended.